mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 ## Sample a random trinary polynomial

-This function (called sample_iid by the reference code) selects a random trinary polynomial, that is, one whose coefficients are all either 0, 1 or 2, with the last coefficient 0.
+This function (called sample_iid by the reference code) selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.

-This can be done by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3 (and setting the last coefficient to be 0).
+This can be done by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last coefficient to be 0)
 This isn't precisely uniform; it is close enough for security.

 ## Sample a random balanced trinary polynomial

-This function (called sample_fixed_type by the refence code) selects a random trinary sample with a specific weight; it consists of q/16-1 cofficients which are 1, q/16-1 coefficients which are -1, and the remainder (which includes coefficient n) as 0.
+This function (called sample_fixed_type by the refence code) selects a random trinary sample with a specific weight; it consists of q/16-1 cofficients which are 1, q/16-1 coefficients which are q-1, and the remainder (which includes coefficient n) as 0.

-This can be done by generating n-1 random values; tagging q/16-1 of the values as 1; q/16-1 of the values as -1 and the rest tagged as 0.
+This can be done by generating n-1 random values; tagging q/16-1 of the values as 1; q/16-1 of the values as q-1 and the rest tagged as 0.
 Then, you can sort (in constant time) the random values; the resulting tags are in the required random order.

+# Validating polynomials

+We also need to validate polynomials generated during decapsulation; that is, whether they were possible outputs of the sample_iid or sample_fixed_type procedures.

+## ValidR

+This verifies that R is a possible output of the sample_iid procedure; that is, that the coefficients of the polynomial R consists only of 0, 1 and q-1, and that the last coefficient is 0.

+## ValidM

+This verifies that M is a possible output of the sample_fixed_type procedure; that is, that the coefficients of the polynomial R consists only of 0, 1 and q-1, that the last coefficient is 0, and that there are precisely q/16-1 1 values and q/16-2 q-1 values.

 # Converting Between Polynomials and Byte Strings